Ada "Bricktop" Smith: Cafe society

-Entrepreneurship
+Chez Bricktop and other clubs

 In Paris, Bricktop began operating the clubs where she performed, including The Music Box and Le Grand Duc.
 She called her next club "Chez Bricktop," and in 1929 she relocated it to 66 rue Pigalle.
 Her headliner was a young Mabel Mercer, who was to become a legend in cabaret.

-During WWII, she closed Chez Bricktop and moved to Mexico City, where she opened a new nightclub in 1944.
+During World War II, she closed Chez Bricktop and moved to Mexico City, where she opened a new nightclub in 1944.

-In 1949, she returned to Europe and started a club in Rome called "Roman Chez Bricktop" located on the Via Veneto where she entertained famous guests including Elizabeth Taylor, Frank Sinatra, and Martin Luther King, Jr. Shortly after moving to Rome, Bricktop received a call from the first secretary, Amin, to the abdicated King Farouk.
+In 1949, she returned to Europe and started a club in Rome called "Roman Chez Bricktop" located on the Via Veneto where she entertained famous guests including Elizabeth Taylor, Frank Sinatra, and Martin Luther King, Jr.

+Shortly after moving to Rome, Bricktop received a call from the first secretary, Amin, to the abdicated King Farouk.
 According to Bricktop, when Amin asked for her to visit, she said, "I'm not drinking.
 I'm on a novena," to which he responded with, "We're not drinking either, but we're with everybody here at the hotel.
 They're all talking about you, and my king wants to meet the woman who makes everyone scream when she walks through the door."
 King Farouk and Bricktop had a friendship for many years.
-Farouk would bring Bricktop gifts from his travels like bottles of perfume and cigars, though Bricktop didn't smoke.
+Farouk would bring Bricktop gifts from his travels like bottles of perfume and cigars.
 After King Farouk fired Amin, he didn't want Bricktop to have anything to do with his former secretary.
 Bricktop told Farouk, "Majesty, I didn't even allow my own mother to choose my friends for me."
 At that point, King Farouk stopped coming to the club and Bricktop never saw him again.

 John Steinbeck was once thrown out of her club for "ungentlemanly behavior."
 He regained her affection by sending a taxi full of roses.

-Film
+Bricktop closed her club and retired in 1961 at the age of 67, saying: "I'm tired, honey.
+Tired of staying up all night."
+Afterwards, she moved back to the United States.

+Film, music and radio

-Bricktop made a brief cameo appearance, as herself, in Woody Allen's 1983 mockumentary film Zelig, in which she "reminisced" about a visit by Leonard Zelig to her club, and an unsuccessful attempt by Cole Porter to find a rhyme for "You're the tops, you're Leonard Zelig."
-She appeared in the 1974 Michael Schultz's film Honeybaby, Honeybaby, in which she played herself, operating a "Bricktop's" in Beirut, Lebanon.
-In 1972, Bricktop made a recording of "So Long Baby", with Cy Coleman.
+Bricktop appeared in the 1974 Michael Schultz's film Honeybaby, Honeybaby, in which she played herself, operating a "Bricktop's" in Beirut, Lebanon.
+She made a brief cameo appearance as herself in Woody Allen's 1983 mockumentary film Zelig, in which she "reminisced" about a visit by Leonard Zelig to her club, and an unsuccessful attempt by Cole Porter to find a rhyme for "You're the tops, you're Leonard Zelig."